jeremyzyang/jeremyzyang.github.io/research.md

 ### research

 My dissertation is on Learning to Design and Deliver Interventions.
-And I'm very honored to be the winner of the 2021 Best Doctoral Dissertation Proposal Award at the American Statistical Association (Section in Marketing).
+I'm honored to be the winner of the 2021 Best Doctoral Dissertation Proposal Award at the American Statistical Association (Section in Marketing).

 <!--
 #### general interests: